 Grid 5 was collected in the interior of Orhan's Tomb.
 The current tomb was constructed after the earthquake destroyed the original structure.
 It is presumed that at least portions of the original tomb lie under the modern structure.
 In several places in the current building areas of older mosaic flooring is still visible.
 The center and eastern side of the structure is filled with raised sarcophagi and the grid was collected around these obstacles.

-Grid 6 is actually composed of 4 different regions which surround Orhan's Tomb.
-All 4 regions were collected using the same parameters so that the grids could be compared visually.
+Grid 6 is actually composed of four different regions surrounding Orhan's Tomb.
+All four regions were collected using the same parameters so that the grids could be compared visually.

 It was hoped that these grids would find remnants of the previous structures which were destroyed in the earthquake.
 The area has been extensively landscaped both during the reconstruction of the tombs and during subsequent remodeling.

 Area 1 is the largest of the GPR grids and covers the east side of the tomb.
 This grid was composed of cobble stone pathways with raised plant beds in between.
-It was not possible to collect data in the plant beds so grid has an irregular shape with data missing in the areas where the plant beds were located.
+It was not possible to collect data in the plant beds; consequently, the grid has an irregular shape with data missing in the areas where the plant beds were located.

 Grid 17: Tea Garden